Armel081/Armels-Cafe/README.md

 [FreeCodeCamp's CSS Cafe Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-basic-css-by-building-a-cafe-menu) for the original idea and the base design of the page.

-[Armel081 (aka me)](https://github.com/Armel081) for the code and extra design additions, plus the other sites.
+[Armel081 (aka me)](https://github.com/Armel081) for the code and extra design improvements & additions, plus the other sites.